 This validation library operates in IE6 and above with large browser support.
 You can supply your own custom validation rules and even chain validation together so they impact multiple fields at once.

-Validity is a powerful yet simple jQuery plugin with simple operation.
+Validity is a powerful yet simple jQuery plugin with simple operations.
 Just target the form you want to validate and run custom checks within the function.

 Validity can match cases and numbers, check if a field is empty, or even perform both on the same field!
 Take look at the online documentation if you want to learn more.